DeepBlueRobotics/training/docs/section-3/testing-and-debugging.md

 Enabling and controlling the robot only works on a Windows computer; however you can still build, debug, and deploy your code on any kind of computer... **with some fiddling**.

 !!! note
-    For more advanced programmers, or mac/linux users, the commands to deploy/build the robot code are done by calling certain gradle commands listed [here](https://docs.wpilib.org/en/stable/docs/software/advanced-gradlerio/gradlew-tasks.html).
+    For more advanced programmers, the commands to deploy/build the robot code can be done by executing calling certain gradle commands listed [here](https://docs.wpilib.org/en/stable/docs/software/advanced-gradlerio/gradlew-tasks.html).

-## Driver Station
+## FRC Driverstation
-This is the actual application on the driver station computer the controls the robot and reports data from it.
-WPILib provides a [general overview of everything](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html) on the driver station, so read that.
+This is the application on the driverstation computer the controls the robot and reports data from it.
+WPILib provides a [general overview of everything](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html) on the driverstation, so read that.
 Here we will provide a general summary of what you need to know.

 ### Operation Tab
 Here you control the robot mode (teleop, autonomous, etc) and can enable/disable.
 It also displays the status pane which shows PC battery, robot battery, and other important details.